dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1678: Land sustains livelihoods and community health.
+### T1678: Land provides essential resources like food and water.

 |Support|
 |---|